Getting Started

 All text needs to be converted to an outline to be read by the laser software.
 By doing this the laser will follow the line of the text in the same way as a drawn vector line.
 To convert text to an outline, firstly select your text.
 Then click on Type > Create Outlines from the top menu.
 You won’t be able to edit the text once you’ve done this, so do it last after you have spell checked.

-We prefer .ai files (Adobe Illustrator) but also accept PDF.
-DXF or EPS.
+We prefer .ai files (Adobe Illustrator) but also accept PDF, DXF or EPS.
 For image files we prefer .bmp files but they can also be sent to us in .jpeg, or .png files.

-Please note where the red circles highlight.
+For saving in Adobe Illustrator: Please note where the red circles highlight.
 The documents must be saved as a CS2 file and the Use Compression option must be un-ticked.